freQniK/docs/docs/sentinelhub/sentinel-hub-rpc.md

 ## Relaying your RPC Node

-To prevent censorship and become resistent to state actors, it is suggested that you have one or more other VPS or Dedicate Servers that you can relay the traffic from to the full node you just set up.
+To prevent censorship and become resistent to state actors, it is suggested that you have one or more other VPS or Dedicated Servers that you can relay the traffic from to the full node you just set up.
 The more the better as this can be a way to dynamically create alternating IP addresses for your Sentinel Node.

-Some states may decide to block access to an IP if it is running an RPC node, as this is a crucial point for the Sentinel Network to operatore.
+Some states may decide to block access to an IP if it is running an RPC node, as this is a crucial point for the Sentinel Network to operate.

 ### Setup